KavehKadkhoda/PhD-roadmap-IUST/README.md

 Why does this research study need to be conducted?
 What specific issues does this study raise that have not been observed in other literature pertaining to the topic?

-Fifth and sixth semesters: seminar 1
+Fifth and Sixth semesters: seminar 1

-Seventh and eighth semesters: seminar 2
+Seventh and Eighth semesters: seminar 2

 From the Ninth semester onwards: If you have TWO published papers, you can defend your THESIS (pre-defence and defence).